lee-data/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

     ```
     My Answer:
     Yes, please see the new survey below.
-I also re-quote "Purpose of Survey" and "Target Population and Sampling" upfront for readability.
+I also re-quote "Purpose of Survey" and "Target Population and Sampling" upfront to make it easier to follow.

         ## Survey: Music Taste and Age Relationship